-- Ask a variety of people in a variety of roles at your work site managers, supervisors, workers or other work site parties if present to complete the questionnaire. - Make sure the questions can be answered and returned anonymously.
+- Ask a variety of people in a variety of roles at your work site managers, supervisors, workers or other work site parties if present - to complete the questionnaire. - Make sure the questions can be answered and returned anonymously.

 YES NO N/A COMMITMENT, PARTICIPATION, ROLES AND RESPONSIBILITIES Do you understand the main concepts of the internal responsibility system?
 Do you understand your rights under OHS legislation?
 Do you understand your OHS roles and responsibilities as they apply to your work?
 Are you familiar with your organization's health and safety policies, practices and procedures?
 Is there an established OHS program for your workplace?
 Do workers have meaningful participation in health and safety activities?
 Does everyone hold themselves accountable for their health and safety responsibilities?
 Is your health and safety committee or representative active and engaged?
-YES NO N/A REPORTING AND RECORDS MANAGEMENT Are workers given the opportunity to report health and safety concerns?
+YES NO N/A REPORTING AND RECORDS MANAGEMENT YES NO N/A REPORTING AND RECORDS MANAGEMENT Are workers given the opportunity to report health and safety concerns?
+YES NO N/A YES NO N/A Are workers given the opportunity to report health and safety concerns?
+YES NO N/A Are workers given the opportunity to report health and safety concerns?
 Do workers feel comfortable expressing their concerns?
+YES NO N/A Are workers given the opportunity to report health and safety concerns?
+Do workers feel comfortable expressing their concerns?
 Does management respond promptly to OHS issues raised by workers?
+Are procedures in place to address work refusal of dangerous work, reporting of YES NO I I I I I NO N/A Are workers given the opportunity to report health and safety concerns?
+Do workers feel comfortable expressing their concerns?
+Does management respond promptly to OHS issues raised by workers?
 Are procedures in place to address work refusal of dangerous work, reporting of unsafe equipment or practices and complaint resolution?
-Are records kept as required by OHS legislation?

-YES NO N/A HAZARD ASSESSMENT AND CONTROLS Are all jobs and tasks assessed for hazards?
 Are the individual(s) conducting hazard assessments trained and competent?
 Are workers involved in assessing hazards at the workplace and implementing control measures?
 Is there a system to track identified hazards, unsafe conditions/issues and the corrective action taken?
 YES NO N/A TRAINING AND INFORMATION Is instruction and training sufficient for the level of responsibility of each work site party?
 Is there access to health and safety information and resources, including current OHS legislation?
 Do work site parties demonstrate skills and knowledge necessary to perform their job in a healthy and safe manner?
-YES NO N/A MONITOR, EVALUATE, AND IMPROVE Is the OHS program reviewed regularly?
+YES NO N/A MONITOR, EVALUATE, AND IMPROVE YES NO N/A MONITOR, EVALUATE, AND IMPROVE Is the OHS program reviewed regularly?
+YES NO N/A YES NO N/A Is the OHS program reviewed regularly?
+YES NO N/A Is the OHS program reviewed regularly?
 Are work site inspections conducted at regular intervals?
+Is there a system in place to ensure follow-up action for deficiencies identified from YES NO N/A Is the OHS program reviewed regularly?
+Are work site inspections conducted at regular intervals?
 Is there a system in place to ensure follow-up action for deficiencies identified from work site inspections?
-Are workplace incidents investigated?
-Do the incident investigation procedures include measures to implement corrective actions?
-Is the effectiveness of your organization's health and safety performance monitored to support continue improvement?